CarlosVRL/java-diff/README.md

 # java-diff - a java difference utility

-`java-diff` is a Java implementation for comparison source and target data.
+`java-diff` is a Java micro-library for comparing source and target data.

-The comparison logic lies in `Engine.java`, with a simple memory/CSV input, but could be expanded to other iterable inputs.
+The comparison logic resides within `Engine.java` using a simple memory/CSV input.

+Copy the library and expand to other iterable inputs as desired.

 ## Simple Demo